qaecology/blogdown-website/content/authors/Matthew Cantele/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups: #(please choose one from below and remove the others that aren't needed)
- - Researchers
+ - Affiliates

 ---

 Before joining QAEco, Matthew participated as a Coordinating Lead Author, Lead Author, and Contributing Author for three separate Intergovernmental Science-Policy Platforms on Biodiversity and Ecosystem Services Assessments.
-His current research straddles economic and environmental science disciplines, a vital yet often overlooked area crucial to better understanding how anthropogenic drivers impact our natural world.
-Matthew has focused specifically on modifying and improving GTAP variants, constrained optimization models used for economic and policy analysis as well as energy, and more recently, environmental science applications.
+His PhD research straddled economic and environmental science disciplines, a vital yet often overlooked area crucial to better understanding how anthropogenic drivers impact our natural world.
+Matthew  focused specifically on modifying and improving GTAP variants, constrained optimization models used for economic and policy analysis as well as energy, and more recently, environmental science applications.